GENERAL INFORMATION ABOUT WORKERS’ COMPENSATION CLAIMS.

 Pursue medical treatment as needed

 All these benefits must be provided by your employer or its insurer when an employee has suffered a work related injury, and if they unreasonably withhold providing you with any of them, substantial penalties can be assessed and paid to you.
 Employers may, however, seek to limit treatment based on medical opinions called “Utilization Reviews”.
+If treatment is denied by UR, you should appeal and request the State to provide an “Independent Medical Review” of the UR denial.
+We at the Gold Country Workers’ Comp Center will handle that for you.
+Your chances of getting denied treatment are much better if appealed correctly.

 There are limits to certain treatments

 You are limited to 24 visits with a chiropractor under the compensation laws, and even then, the chiropractor may not get paid if treating, for example, a foot injury, or ancillary health issue not directly caused because of you work related injury.
-You are also limited to 24 physical therapy visits and 24 occupational therapy visits.
+You are also limited to 24 physical therapy visits and 24 acupuncture therapy visits.

 Maximize your income while not working